-Field Trips
+Field Trips/Class Trips

-The Raymond School District considers field trips integral to the student's learning experience.
+The Raymond School District considers field trips and class trips integral to the student's learning experience.
+These trips help student learn about the world we live in while creating bonds among class members.
 Students must have a signed permission slip to attend all field trips.
-Students will not be able to attend a field trip without fully completing or updating, and submitting, student registration information in PowerSchool.
 Students are expected to be on their best behavior and to follow all school regulations regarding dress and conduct.
-Any misconduct may result in the loss of field trip privileges for the remainder of the school year and any further disciplinary action as deemed appropriate by administration.
+Any misconduct may result in the loss of field trip or class trip privileges for the remainder of the school year and any further disciplinary action as deemed appropriate by administration.